zognin/tp/docs/DeveloperGuide.md

 1. Exit the application
     1. Prerequisite: Application is running.
     1. Test case: `exit`
-       <br>Expected: Application window immediately closes.
+       <br>Expected: Application window closes.
 Data is saved to the json file.

 ### Saving data and Editing the data file